-CULINARY ARTS 10-12 (MCUL-10), (MCUL-1A/1C) & (MCUL-2A/2C) A = Beginner Students/C = Advanced The purpose of Cafeteria Training is to introduce a professional kitchen and the ways in which it operates.
+CULINARY ARTS 10-12 (MCUL-10), (MCUL-1A/1C) & (MCUL-2A/2C) A = Beginner C = Advanced (For students who wish to take the course twice in one year).
+The purpose of Cafeteria Training is to introduce a professional kitchen and the ways in which it operates.
 Cafeteria Training focuses on quality food preparation and service.
 Students develop the skills necessary for commercial food preparation as they participate in activities related to receiving, storing, preparing, and presenting nutritious foods.
 In the NDSS cafeteria, students will learn the ins and outs of becoming cooks.
 Cafeteria Training is a great beginning for students interested in becoming a chef, restaurant owner, or simply learning to cook for pure enjoyment.